About other management areas

 Legislation helps protect our parks.
 Under the Nature Conservation Act 1992, preserving the natural condition of parks is the underlying principle for park management.
 The object of the Nature Conservation Act 1992 is the conservation of nature, while allowing for:

 - the involvement of Aboriginal peoples and Torres Strait Islander peoples in the management of protected areas in which they have an interest under Aboriginal tradition or Ailan Kastom.

 - the use and enjoyment of protected areas by the community

 - the social, cultural and commercial use of protected areas in a way consistent with the natural, cultural and other values of the areas.

-A Master Plan for Queensland's Park System outlines the directions for management of all protected areas in Queensland for the next 20 years.
+A Master Plan for Queensland's Park System outlines the directions for management of all protected areas in Queensland until 2025.